Fabian-Schmidt/esphome-victron_ble/README.md

 | `BMV_MONITOR_MODE`   |      |               |                 |          |                 |              |             |                       |                  |          |        | X               |

 (1) - Available if device aux port is configured.
+(2) - Not available on all models. `NAN` reported if not available.

 ### Binary Sensor